tripleee/SmokeDetector-wiki/Privileges.md

 * Can refresh the site list cache
 * Can refresh the per-post feedback cache
 * Can send messages down metasmoke's websockets for testing and development purposes
+* Has access to a user details page and associated tooling (including refreshing chat IDs and mod sites, and sending password reset emails manually)